Vinča-Belo Brdo: Excavations

 Museum display at Vinča-Belo Brdo.

 The first archaeological excavations at Vinča were carried out by prominent Serbian archaeologist Miloje Vasić starting in 1908.
-These were interrupted by the outbreak of World War I and, apart from a brief season in 1924, Vasić was unable to obtain the necessary funding to continue working on the site from the impoverished postwar Yugoslav government.
+This rescue excavation was prompted by the settlement being eroded by the Danube river.
+Some finds from the site had been taken to the National Museum a few years earlier.
+The excavations were interrupted by the outbreak of World War I and, apart from a brief season in 1924, Vasić was unable to obtain the necessary funding to continue working on the site from the impoverished postwar Yugoslav government.
 However, with the financial backing of British businessman and archaeologist Sir Charles Hyde, Vasić was able to resume excavations, on a much larger scale, between 1929 and 1931.
 These piqued the interest of the British press and the site was subsequently visited by several prominent intellectuals of the time, including Hyde, John Myres, Veselin Čajkanović, Walter Abel Heurtley and Bogdan Popović.
 Finds from these excavations are now in several UK museums including the Ashmolean Museum and the British Museum.

 Following campaigns at the site of Vinča started in 1978 under the auspices of the Serbian Academy of Sciences and Arts.
 From 1978 to 1982 the project focused on the Bronze Age and later layers, under the direction of Nikola Tasić and Gordana Vujović.
 Between 1982 and 1986 excavations, led by Dragoslav Srejović were carried out on the more prominent Neolithic occupation.